 The USRC Certified Rating is for buildings that have been evaluated by the US Resilience Council and comply with modern codes for performance in earthquakes.
 Certified buildings are expected to perform in a manner that will preserve life safety of the occupants, limit damage to repairable levels under 40% of replacement cost, and allow functional recovery within a year of a major seismic event.
 Nearly 60% of most cities’ existing building inventories will not comply with this standard.
 The USRC Certified Rating signifies that a building is expected to achieve a level of performance consistent with new building standards.

 performed to maintain credibility.
-Your Transaction Rating is limited to three
+Your Transaction Rating will remain

 What is included in a USRC Rating?